 But the free gift is not like [Adam’s] trespass.
 For if many died through one man’s trespass, much more have the grace of God, and the free gift in the grace of that one man, Jesus Christ, abounded for many.
 And the free gift is not like the effect of [Adam’s] sin.
 For the judgment following one trespass brought condemnation, but the free gift following many trespasses brings justification.

 Finally, Romans 5:19 says, “For as by one man’s disobedience many were made sinners, so by one man’s obedience many will be made righteous.”
 There are a few points here worth unpacking.

 Grace is the unmerited gift of supernatural life and “is the help God gives us to respond to our vocation of becoming his adopted sons.”
 “The divine initiative in the work of grace precedes, prepares and elicits the free response of man.”

 We cannot do one thing to merit this gift.
-In fact, there is nothing we could ever do to deserve the gift of His grace.
+In fact, there is nothing we could ever do to deserve the gift of grace.
 If grace depended on our works, it would no longer be grace (Rom 11:6).
 When we speak of the love of God, grace is the way in which He communicates His love to us.
-By grace we were made and by grace we are remade.
+By grace, God made us and by grace, He remakes us.

 Further, Romans 5:19 teaches that God doesn’t simply “cover” us with his righteousness, he actually makes us righteous.
 Re-read this verse and notice the connection between the actual state of sin through one man’s disobedience and the actual state of righteousness through one man’s obedience.
 These are actual states of the human being, not simply a covering.
-In the next article, we will discuss how grace is received.
+In the next article, we will discuss how someone receives grace.